 While I’m a fan of the high quality of television we’ve seen in the last decade, perhaps the highest of all time, I’m often bothered by how horrible the lead characters are as people.
 Certainly Shakespeare had some lead characters who were cruel or rotten and it’s not a new structure for drama.
 But if you run through The Sopranos, The Simpsons, The Wire, Mad Men and even South Park, you find consistent reprehensible behavior among central characters, sometimes played for comedy but often seriously.

-Kotsko, a professor of humanities at Shimer college, improved my thinking.
+Kotsko, a professor of humanities at Shimer college, improved my thinking( and I interviewed him about his book here).
 He takes many popular shows and breaks them down, exposing, through a conversational and refreshingly non-academic style, deeper questions and theories as to why these characters are popular to modern America.